Quiz marketing that captures leads and converts them

 The four quiz formats that fit different goals

 Pick the format from what the result page is selling.
 A personality match for a fragrance brand is a different beast from a diagnostic for a B2B SaaS.
-Mixing formats in one campaign almost always means the brief is unclear.
+Mixing formats in one engagement almost always means the brief is unclear.

 | Format | What it does | Best for | Watch out for |